microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 ## Quickstart
-You can prepare your application ready for Azure Web App easily with one command:
+You can prepare your application for Azure Web App easily with one command:

 ```shell
 mvn com.microsoft.azure:azure-webapp-maven-plugin:1.12.0:config